Île Perrot

 It is part of the Vaudreuil-Soulanges Regional County Municipality of the Montérégie region.
 This is the only off-island suburban area of Montreal to use Montreal's own 514 area code, with all others being allocated to 450.
 The island is connected to Sainte-Anne-de-Bellevue, on the West Island of Montreal, via the Galipeault Bridge.

 Île Perrot holds the only working windmill in Quebec, dating from the time Île-Perrot was a seigneury in the French colony of New France.
-The windmill and associated miller's house were designated a National Historic Site of Canada in 1969, and a Historic Monument under provincial heritage legislation in 1977.
+The windmill and associated miller's house were designated a National Historic Site in 1969, and a Historic Monument under provincial heritage legislation in 1977.
 In the windmill's honour, what now constitutes the commercial artery of the island was named boulevard Don-Quichotte.

 Geology and soils

 The island is underlain by Cambrian-age quartzite.
 Angular blocks of this hard rock are visible on the surface over much of the island.
 The soil is a stony sandy loam podzol which has developed on acidic, nutrient-poor quartzite till.
 Over parts of the island, this till is covered with clay which is nutrient-rich and much less stony, but poorly drained and classified as gleysol.